 After the first reading is acquired, the timer counts down the "Time between readings" period.
 The next NIBP reading begins when the timer reaches 0.

 After taking all readings, the program displays the average.

 Note If a technical alarm condition occurs while a reading is in progress, the reading stops.
-The timer counts down the "Time between readings" period.
-When the timer reaches 0, the program attempts to take the reading again.
-Note During an NIBP averaging program, the monitor saves all NIBP readings except the average.
-To retain an NIBP average, touch Save upon completion of the averaging program.
+The timer counts down the the program attempts to take the reading again.